pmoco/EyeTracking/README.md

 >Pico SDK Instalation.pdf  #simple guide to the instalation of the SDK

+SETUP the Unity,  the project is inside the \EyeTracking\XAVIER PICO\ folder, when using the Unity Hub to acess the project connect it to this folder.

 Testing and using current version : there is a APK already in the \EyeTracking\XAVIER PICO\ folder named "XavierPicoEyeTrackingTest.apk"
 you can install this apk on a PICO 3 to test.